Finland to ban entry to Russian tourists starting midnight | Business

 "The decision in principle aims to completely prevent Russian tourism to Finland and the related transit through Finland," Foreign Minister Pekka Haavisto said during a news conference.

 The government justified its decision by saying that the continued arrival of Russian tourists in Finland is endangering the country's international relations.
-It didn't specify further.
+It said it had discussed the issue with Ukraine's leadership, among others, ahead of the decision.

+Haavisto cited security concerns related to Russia's war in Ukraine, the "illegal" referendums arranged by Russia and recent leaks in the Nord Stream pipelines as events that led to the decision.

+Russian citizens can still enter Finland, which shares a 1,340-kilometer land border with Russia, for family reasons, for study or work purposes.
+Also, Russian political dissidents may seek to enter the country for humanitarian purposes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)